 You can also change your Netflix data usage settings from your web browser for all your screens, including mobile.
 Open your profile on your account page and click Playback Settings.
 There are four options: Auto (the default), Low (up to 0.3GB per hour), Medium (up to 0.7GB per hour) and High — the best for HD — which uses 3GB an hour for HD streams and 7GB for Ultra HD streaming.
 The lower the quality, the less data is consumed.
 Remember to save your settings.

 Want to avoid these steps?
-Your other option is to.
+Your other option is to download episodes or movies to watch offline.

 Use Audio Description for narration